BodenmillerGroup/steinbock/docs/cli/utils.md

 The following command will stitch all mask tiles in `masks` (following the file conventions above) to assemble masks of original size and save them to `masks_full`:

     steinbock tools mosaics stitch -o masks_full masks

-## Ilastik

-To run Ilastik:

-    steinbock apps ilastik

-Without additional arguments, this will start the graphical user interface of Ilastik.

-## CellProfiler

-To run CellProfiler:

-    steinbock apps cellprofiler

-Without additional arguments, this will start the graphical user interface of CellProfiler.